lucaggett/reddit-search/README.md

 | downs                   | Number of downvotes |
 | author_flair_css_class  | CSS class of the author's flair |
 | author                  | Name of the author |

+# Versioning

+Older versions of the program can be downloaded using version overrides with cargo.
+Tags are not carried over to github.